 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the School District are described in the footnotes to the financial statements.
 Newly adopted GASB standards are disclosed in the notes to the financial statements.
+As described in Note X to the financial statements the School District restated beginning net position as it relates to the creation of a new internal service fund used for tracking employee benefit obligations.
 We noted no transactions entered into by the School District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.